use-ink/ink-docs/docs/datastructures/overview.md

 ### Lazy

-Data structures provided by the new `ink_storage` crate are inherently lazy.
+Data structures provided by the `ink_storage` crate are inherently lazy.
 We will explain what this means below!

 The `ink_storage` crate provides high-level and low-level lazy data structures.
 The difference between high-level and low-level lies in the distinction in how these data structures are aware